Anti-Doping in Cycling

 Fundamentals of the Anti-Doping System

 The international anti-doping system is based on the World Anti-Doping Code (WADA Code), developed by the World Anti-Doping Agency (WADA).
-This code is recognized and implemented by all major sports federations, including the Union Cycliste Internationale (World cycling federation).
+This code is recognized and implemented by all major sports federations, including the Union Cycliste Internationale (UCI).

 Goals of the Anti-Doping System